rollyourown-xyz/ryo-nextcloud/CONTRIBUTING.md

 ### Raising security-related issues

-If you have found a security vulnerability in any rollyourown.xyz service or any of the rollyourown.xyz projects, modules or other repositories, please report it to [security@rollyourown.xyz](mailto:security@rollyourown.xyz).
+If you have found a security vulnerability in any rollyourown.xyz service or any of the rollyourown.xyz projects, modules or other repositories, please report it via our [security vulnerability report form](https://forms.rollyourown.xyz/security-vulnerability).

-For more information, see [our guide for raising security issues](https://rollyourown.xyz/collaborate/security_issues/).
+For more information, see [our guide for raising security vulnerabilities](https://rollyourown.xyz/collaborate/security_vulnerabilities/).

 ### Contributing bug reports, feature requests and ideas